axelchalon/axelchalon.github.io/0-book-review/_posts/2022-12-15-improvise-max-dickins-summary.md

 ^
 # Principles of improvisation
 * Trust
-	* Assume that your fellow players have good intentions. **Feel safe.**
+	* **Assume good intentions.** Assume that your fellow players have good intentions. **Feel safe.**
-	* Create a culture of safety.
+	* <a name="^culture"></a>Create a culture of safety.
-		* **Encourage people to take risks and respond positively to it.** ("Permission slip.")
+		* **Permission slip: Encourage people to take risks and respond positively to it.**
-		* Before shows, improvisers go around every player on the team, look them in the eyes, pat them on the back and say: "I've got your back."
+		* **"I've got your back."** Before shows, improvisers go around every player on the team, look them in the eyes, pat them on the back and say: "I've got your back."
-			* In improvisation, you take risks knowing that you'll be supported by your fellow players.
-"If you do something weird, I'll do something weirder."
+			* **"If you do something weird, I'll do something weirder."** In improvisation, you take risks knowing that you'll be supported by your fellow players.
 * Authenticity
 	* **Do not plan.** Do not have a script.
 * Listening